ahotchkin/ahotchkin.github.io/_posts/2021-01-09-sessions_and_cookies_and_javascript_oh_my_the_backend.markdown

 config.middleware.use ActionDispatch::Session::CookieStore, key: '_cookie_name'
 ```

+And we want to let ApplicationController know that we’ve turned these things on, so in application_controller.rb you can add: `include ::ActionController::Cookies`.

 We are off to a great start!
 Next, we need to make some changes to our cors.rb file.
 Remember how I had you add the rack-cors gem to your Gemfile?
 We're all set to use the cors.rb file now.
 You're welcome!
 Remember, <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS">CORS (Cross-Origin Resource Sharing)</a> is what allows our backend and frontend to talk to each other.

 Okay, back to cors.rb.
 First you’ll want to uncomment the block of code that is already there: